Rosanna Marani

 Rosanna Marani (born 12 October 1946) is an Italian journalist and television host.

 Biography

-She started out in journalism at the La Gazzetta dello Sport on 18 November 1973 with an exclusive interview with Gianni Rivera silent print from 6 months.
+She started out in journalism at La Gazzetta dello Sport on 18 November 1973 with an exclusive interview with Gianni Rivera silent print from 6 months.
 She has collaborated with Il Giornale d'Italia and Il Resto del Carlino under the guidance of Gualtiero Vecchietti and Italo Cucci.
 It was the first woman to become a sports journalist in 1976 and was also the first Journalist to conduct a sports on TV: a Telenorditalia, issuer Lombard, in fact, led Sports Bar, a talk show dedicated to football, sports and protagonists of the '70s.